 Nonetheless, police jailed the couple for three days and seized their cash, boat, truck and camping gear.
 Prosecutors charged each of the two with possession of a controlled dangerous substance, maintaining a place for the sale of controlled substances and possession of a firearm during commission of a felony.

 The couple refused to tender a false confession even when prosecutors offered to let the woman go in exchange for a her husband’s guilty plea.
 Wirth Law Office defense attorneys refused to back down.
 At the final hours before a preliminary hearing, Wirth Law Office finally obtained lab reports that showed the substance police had used as basis for their charade were not illegal drugs.

 Even then, prosecutors threatened to file charges for attempting to sell fake drugs – even though nobody had claimed the couple ever tried to sell them any drugs.
 The only people who had sold the innocuous crumbs as drugs were police and prosecutors, who tried to sell a court on the idea that they had stumbled upon drug users to cover up the fact that police had raided the wrong house.

 The case demonstrates why it can be important to retain effective legal counsel.
 Prosecutors may pressure, cajole or bargain for a plea even when no crime has been committed.
 In this case, the couple later filed a lawsuit against the county, seeking damages for their trauma and the property they lost.

 You can be speaking with a Bartlesville, Oklahoma attorney within minutes.
-The Wirth Law Office – Bartlesville offers free phone consultations with a Bartlesville lawyer through dialing (918) 213-0950.
+The Wirth Law Office – Bartlesville offers phone consultations with a Bartlesville lawyer or his staff through dialing (918) 213-0950.
 If you prefer written correspondence, email email@example.com or submit the “Ask an Attorney” form at the top right of this page.
 Additionally, you can contact the Bartlesville attorney toll-free at (888) Wirth-Law (888-947-8452).